Ethics, Economics and Insider Trading: Ayn Rand Meets the Theory of the Firm, 11 Harvard Journal of Law and Public Policy 785 (1988)

 Date of Authorship for this Version

 Macey, Jonathan R., "Ethics, Economics and Insider Trading: Ayn Rand Meets the Theory of the Firm" (1988).
 Faculty Scholarship Series.
-Paper 1738.
+1738.